cea-hpc/modules/doc/source/module.rst

  Print path to *modulefile*.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

 **paths** modulefile

  Print path of available *modulefiles* matching argument.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

 **append-path** [-d C|--delim C|--delim=C] [--duplicates] variable value...